 The Quick Fix is my most affordable package, suitable for first-time authors who know what they want to say but not how to say it; experienced writers who’d like to acid-test an idea before committing to it; and writers at any stage in their creative development who’ve reached an impasse with a work-in-progress.

 What You Get: An editorial analysis of your sample chapter (preferably, your introduction or first chapter) and your outline, if you have one.
 If you’ve roughed out a table of contents, I’ll want to see that, too.
+If you haven’t written an outline, I’ll need a cover letter with your manuscript excerpt—an “elevator pitch”—giving me the gist of your memoir, work of narrative nonfiction, book-length essay or essay collection, academic argument, novel, poetry collection (or whatever) and providing any context you feel I should bear in mind while reading your work.
 Note: The materials you submit must not exceed 30 pages.
-If you haven’t written an outline, I’ll need a cover letter with your manuscript excerpt—an “elevator pitch”—giving me the gist of your nonfiction narrative, academic argument, or whatever and providing any context you feel I should bear in mind while reading your work.

 By “editorial analysis,” I mean: